 It makes the patients feel warm, drowsy, blurry, and most of all sleepy.

 Every time we check on patients who are on Magnesium, they are often fast asleep.

 If you are diagnosed with severe Preeclampsia, you will receive Magnesium

 So what can we learn from this?
 Magnesium is a critical nutrient that can help us sleep.
-Numerous studies have found an association between Magnesium consumption and improved symptoms of insomnia.
+Some studies have found an association between Magnesium consumption and an increased ability to fall asleep faster.

 Magnesium also helps to regulate blood pressure, decreasing the risk of heart attack and strokes, and it helps regulate nerve function.

 This is why we give Magnesium to our preeclamptic patients.